-Supporting adaptive recreation is one of the ways we’re working to make provincial parks meaningfully accessible to all.
-Adaptive recreation refers to inclusive outdoor recreation opportunities that support people living with disabilities.
+Supporting adaptive recreation is one of the ways we’re working to make BC Parks meaningfully accessible to all.
+Adaptive recreation means inclusive outdoor recreation opportunities that support people living with disabilities.
 It recognizes the diverse ways people experience and engage with nature.

 To learn more about what we’re doing to support accessibility in parks, visit the accessibility and Commitment to Inclusion pages.

-To find more accessibility information for specific parks, visit the park accessibility page.
+To find accessibility information for a specific park, visit the park accessibility page.

 Adaptive equipment directory

 From adaptive bicycles to TrailRiders, discover adaptive equipment opportunities across the province.
-The equipment in the directory is provided by community organizations and is not owned or operated by BC Parks.
-Visit the organization's website for more information.
+The equipment in this directory is provided by community organizations and is not owned or operated by BC Parks.
+Visit the relevant organization’s website for more information.

 Vancouver Island and Haida Gwaii